-Let your doctor know if you feel sick or have a fever just before surgery.
+Let your doctor know if you’ve have recently hospitalized, feel sick, or have a fever just before surgery.
 You may need to delay the procedure to protect your health.

 Eat a good diet of high-fiber foods and drink plenty of water in the weeks before surgery.
 Just before surgery, you may need to stick to a liquid diet of clear fluids (broth, clear juice, water).
 You also may need to take a laxative to clear your bowels.

 Don’t eat or drink before the surgery (starting at midnight the night before).
 Food can cause complications with your anesthesia.
 This may lengthen your stay in the hospital.